 I mean, it is and isn’t.

-It isn’t in the sense that there really is no such thing as an instant rejection if you make a query faux pas.
-We’re going to take everything into account when making a decision, and just because you, say, started with a rhetorical question doesn’t mean I will automatically reject you.
-It just means you will have tried my patience to the breaking point argh don’t do it to me!!
+It isn’t about the details in the sense that there really is no such thing as an instant rejection if you make a query faux pas.
+Literary agents are going to take everything into account when making a decision, and just because you, say, started with a rhetorical question doesn’t mean you will automatically be rejected.

-It is about the details in the sense that we are actually making a decision based on a short letter and maybe some sample pages and so of course it’s about the details.
+It is about the details in the sense that literary agents are making a decision based on a short letter and maybe some sample pages and so of course it’s about the details.